 a warrant or an applicable legal exception, this may be grounds to have

-your Fourth Amendment rights.
-You may also withdraw consent or permission
+does not waive your Fourth Amendment rights.
+You may also withdraw consent

 Retain The Law Office of Wyndel G. Darville, PLLC Today